Ten Tips to Keep your Computer Running Smoothly

 Other programs running in the background can be found by pressing Ctrl + Alt + Delete at the same time.

-.
+8. Do use a virus checker regularly.
 Everyone should use a virus checker.
 The best type of protection is continuous monitoring from a dedicated anti-virus program like Norton Antivirus.

 The second best thing is to use is the free online virus checkers such as Housecall provided by Trend Micro.